-The teachers and school principals noted that the RACHEL content included resources for "Twenty-First Century Skills" such as critical thinking, communication, collaboration, and creativity.
-Both the content and the act of using the technology facilitated the beginning of development of the so-called, Twenty-First Century Skills (see Graphic 5).\\
+The teachers and school principals noted that the RACHEL content included resources for "Twenty-First Century Skills" in the educational context." - Student such as critical thinking, communication, collaboration, and creativity.
+Both the content and the act of using the technology "I like to work with the RACHEL and tablets because we facilitated the beginning of development of the so-called, can construct our learning through videos, educational Twenty-First Century Skills (see Graphic 5). games, books, and other educational resources contained in the virtual library." - Student